coyte/energyscript/README.md

 # energyscript
 Scripts to read energy consumption and production.
-The scripts get data from dsmr P1 gen4 meter, Kamsterup 403 mbus heat meter (not ready) and Omnik PV inverters.
+The scripts get data from dsmr P1 gen4 meter, Kamstrup 403 mbus heat meter (script not ready) and Omnik PV inverters.
 They publish a subset of the data to a homeassistant compatible MQTT,for any home automation to pick up and process.
 The formatting of the MQTT enables autodiscovery of devices with entities by HomeAssistant.